unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 ## Implementation

 I chose the "new" green filter board as it had a couple of features I thought might help during development.<BR>
 There is an on board LED (toggle on receiving CAN messages) and it uses serial (for simple control/debug messages) rather than SWD.
-Unfortunately this made programming it a little more difficult.<BR>
+Unfortunately this made programming it a little more difficult.

 Arduino IDE does not support the STM32F105/107 used on these blue/green filter boards.<BR>
 I ended up using STM32CubeIDE, but it only supports programming via SWD/JTAG, not serial.<BR>